 As the world takes steps towards building a climate safe, deforestation free, water secure future, ambitious corporate action is more crucial than ever.
 Disclosure through CDP provides the bedrock for this.
 As the world’s most comprehensive dataset, CDP's data both fuels and tracks global progress towards building a truly sustainable economy for people and planet.

-There is a high and growing market demand for environmental disclosure.
+There is a high market demand for environmental disclosure that is growing constantly.

-590 investors with over US$110 trillion in assets and 200+ large purchasers with over US$5.5 trillion in procurement spend are requesting thousands of companies to disclose their environmental data through CDP.
+680+ investors with over US$130 trillion in assets and 200+ large purchasers with over US$5.5 trillion in procurement spend are requesting thousands of companies to disclose their environmental data through CDP.

 There are tangible business benefits to be gained from responding to your stakeholder’s requests for disclosure:

 Disclosure is the essential first step to drive environmental action, and CDP is the gold standard for corporate environmental reporting.

 Learn more about how disclosure can benefit you with the resources and case studies below.